-Panamanian Golf: Stunning Central America | Flagstick.com
+(Travel Flashback) Panamanian Golf: Stunning Central America | Flagstick.com

 My week-long visit was divided into two portions, something I might recommend for those seeking to see a little more of what the country offers outside of a hotel or resort compound.
 We spent the greater portion hunkered down in the Hilton Panama City with expansive views of Panama Bay, while the last two nights found us two hours up the pacific coast at the Royal Decameron Resort.
 It was the best of both worlds.
 Visitors can choose a city locale with the depth of a place that dates to the 1600’s or kick their feet up at an ocean-side all-inclusive resort.
 Golf is at hand for both and if you want to miss in a city excursion from Royal Decameron you can get a small taste of what the capital city offers.

-For those who choose the city route there are many familiar first world hotel brands in the capital – all much more affordable than what you would find in North America (average rooms rate at the Hilton is about $125 a night), and many with attached casinos, a popular haunt for visitors.
+For those who choose the city route there are many familiar first world hotel brands in the capital – all much more affordable than what you would find in North America (average room rates at the Hilton are about $125 a night), and many have attached casinos, a popular haunt for visitors.

 Being close to the equator, warmth is never an issue for a Panama visit but the year is broken into two seasons: wet and dry, with the latter taking place from May to December.
 As we were in country at the end of the dry season, temperatures were in the high 30’s Celsius each day with ocean breezes helping moderate the humidity.
 Rain, or any sign of it, was not in the cards.